Brownies are just about the best chocolate dessert ever. These Brownie Cookies have all that BIG chocolate flavor but in perfect cookie form.

 I use THIS type of scoop so that all the cookies are the same size, it’s fast and easy which means cookies will be done QUICK!

-I have a couple of options when making this recipe, I make these cookies all the time.
-And all versions come out great.
+I make these cookies all the time… and all versions come out great.

-After mixing the browie batter, allow it to rest for 5-10 minutes, it’ll thicken up, remember when adding melted butter to recipe it’ll thicken up.
+After mixing the brownie batter, allow it to rest for 5-10 minutes, it’ll thicken up, remember when adding melted butter to the recipe it’ll thicken up.
 It’ll be easier to scoop and makes the cookies hold their shape better as well.

 I tried the cookies with Nestle semi-sweet chocolate chips and didn’t really get that delicious rich chocolate flavor I was looking for, so adding a teaspoon of instant coffee helped to boost the rich flavor.
-I shared the brownie cookies with many, it seems the younger they are the less dark chocolate they prefer, they were all fine with the Nestle semi sweet chocolate, while the over 30 crowd liked the richer darker chocolate more.
+I shared the brownie cookies with many, it seems the younger they are the less dark chocolate they prefer, they were all fine with the Nestle semi-sweet chocolate, while the over-30 crowd tends to prefer richer darker chocolate.

 - 16 oz dark chocolate (I use Ghirardelli 60% cacao chips)